murphytarra/FLOW-K/README.md

 # FLOW-K

-### Please note that this project is still underdevelopment and will be updated on a regular basis.
+### Please note that this project is still under development and will be updated on a regular basis.

 Here we provide a package which calculates the transport properties of a N dimensional device subject to an external electromagnetic field.
-Using a model developed by Martinez et. al. (see INSERT), a recursive scheme was implemented to calculate the current flowing through an electronic device subject to an electric field when attached to electron resoirvoirs.
+Using a model developed by Martinez et. al. (see https://journals.aps.org/prb/abstract/10.1103/PhysRevB.77.075339), a recursive scheme was implemented to calculate the current flowing through an electronic device subject to an electric field when attached to electron resoirvoirs.

 This project was developed as part of a Theoretical Physics Final Year Project at Trinity College Dublin.